-Lastly, vaginal agenesis, the next most common DSD on the list, is not generally considered an intersex condition, as girls with this condition are genotypically XX, possess perfectly normal ovaries, and can even become pregnant and birth their own children following vaginoplasty.
+Lastly, vaginal agenesis, the next most common DSD on the list, is not generally considered an intersex condition, as girls with this condition are genotypically XX, possess perfectly normal ovaries, and can become pregnant and birth their own children following vaginoplasty.
 They are unambiguously female.

 When these common DSDs are removed, and intersex conditions are more precisely defined as “conditions in which chromosomal sex is inconsistent with phenotypic sex, or in which the phenotype is not classifiable as either male or female,” Fausto-Sterling’s 1.7% figure drops dramatically.
 According to Sax, “Applying this more precise definition, the true prevalence of intersex is seen to be about 0.018%, almost 100 times lower than Fausto-Sterling's estimate of 1.7%.”

 While the prevalence of intersex conditions, defined in Sax’s clinically-relevant sense, is quite low, this by no means justifies any of the mistreatment, whether socially or medically, that many gender activists hope to prevent when they overstate its prevalence.
-How we treat people, and the rights afforded to them, should not be predicated on their prevalence in a population.
+How we treat people, and the rights afforded to them, should not be predicated on their prevalence within a population.
 And that is the point we should be trying to normalize, rather than false statistics.

 Reality's Last Stand is a reader-supported publication.
 All articles are free, so if you enjoy this content or find it useful, please consider becoming a paying subscriber.
 Your support is truly appreciated.
 Thank you!